SAT Prep

 Question: Why should a college-bound homeschooler take the SAT?

 Grading is based on class participation and the on-time completion of assignments.
 The homework establishes the regular practice of SAT practice questions – the best way to prepare!
-Grades will NOT incorporate practice test scores.

 When should students take this course?

-• SAT Prep is NOT appropriate for a student currently enrolled in Algebra 1.
+• While SAT Prep is NOT appropriate for a student currently enrolled in Algebra 1, a student with strong math skills may take it concurrently with Algebra 2 or Geometry.

 • Thinking about the ACT?
 The overall testing strategies and tips for many math and verbal question types are beneficial for any standardized test.